-I pitched an idea called Unlock Philadelphia: an application that would help people with disabilities, parents with strollers and older people to find accessible stations and transit information.
-By combining transit data with with Yelp’s API, I wanted to investigate the possibility of finding accessible shops, restaurants and other services close to accessible stations.
+I pitched an idea called Unlock Philadelphia: an application to help people with disabilities, parents with strollers and older people to find accessible stations and transit information.
+By combining transit data with with Yelp’s open data feed, I wanted to also find accessible shops, restaurants and services close to accessible stations.

-Open Data Nottingham released traffic accident data earlier this year covering incidents in Nottinghamshire for the last four years.
+Open Data Nottingham has released traffic accident data covering incidents in Nottinghamshire for the last four years.
 For reported accidents, persons are listed (anonymously) if they suffer slight, severe or fatal injuries.
 Drivers are identified, along with age/gender, but only if they are injured.
 The quality and format of the data is good.

 Nottingham City’s website already has a map representation of the data, but it doesn’t allow filtering and there is no colour coding or categorisation, making it difficult to spot patterns.

 To provide a better visualisation, I reorganized the data using a custom Java app and categorised individual accidents by severity, time of accident and age group of persons injured in accidents.
 The most serious injury sustained by any person involved in an accident determines the overall severity of the accident; times of day have been split into bands, so have driver ages.